Paramount Animation: Background

-After the closure of Paramount Cartoon Studios (formerly named Famous Studios) in December 1967, Paramount distributed a few animated films from 1973 to 1992 that were produced by outside studios, including Charlotte's Web, Race for Your Life, Charlie Brown, Bon Voyage, Charlie Brown (and Don't Come Back!!), Heidi's Song, Bebe's Kids, and the live-action/animated hybrid Cool World—the latter of which was directed by former Paramount Cartoon Studios animator Ralph Bakshi.
+After its theatrical releases of Gulliver's Travels in 1939 and Mr. Bug Goes to Town in 1941, and the closure of Paramount Cartoon Studios (formerly named Famous Studios) in December 1967, Paramount distributed a few animated films from 1973 to 1992 that were produced by outside studios, including Charlotte's Web, Aladdin and His Magic Lamp, Race for Your Life, Charlie Brown, Bon Voyage, Charlie Brown (and Don't Come Back!!), Heidi's Song, Bebe's Kids, and the live-action/animated hybrid Cool World—the latter of which was directed by former Paramount Cartoon Studios animator Ralph Bakshi.

 In the fall of 1993, Canadian animation studio Nelvana signed a multi-year deal to produce five animated feature films in collaboration with Paramount Pictures, with Kathleen Kennedy and Frank Marshall producing; the first two began production the following summer, at a cost of over US$20 million each.
 Three of the projects were based on books by E. B. White (The Trumpet of the Swan), Clive Barker (The Thief of Always) and Graeme Base (The Sign of the Seahorse); an original production called Mask Vision was also in the works.
 However, none of the films were produced in this deal.

 Following Paramount's merger with Viacom, the studio started releasing several animated films based on Nickelodeon's TV shows, including the Rugrats film trilogy, The SpongeBob SquarePants Movie, and Jimmy Neutron: Boy Genius; the films produced by Nickelodeon Movies.
 The studio also released features based on MTV's Beavis and Butt-Head and Comedy Central's South Park.

 In 2005, Paramount's new CEO Brad Grey considered building an in-house animation division, because he saw family films as the "sweet spot" of the movie business.
 The following year, Paramount signed a distribution deal with DreamWorks Animation, starting with Over the Hedge and ending with Rise of the Guardians.
 During this deal, the studio released Nickelodeon Movies' Barnyard in 2006 and ImageMovers' Beowulf in 2007.

 On March 4, 2011, the studio released its first in-house animated film, Nickelodeon Movies' Rango.
 The film was critically acclaimed and grossed over $245 million at the box office.
 The success of Rango helped Paramount discover its potential in making successful animated features on its own.
 In June of that year, the studio acquired the rights to produce an animated film based on Penny Arcade's 2010 webcomic The New Kid.